Wild vs. Devils Player Props Betting Odds

-Player prop bet options for Jack Hughes and others are available when the New Jersey Devils host the Minnesota Wild at Prudential Center on Sunday at 5:00 PM ET.
+You can wager on player prop bet odds for Jack Hughes, Joel Eriksson Ek and other players on the New Jersey Devils and Minnesota Wild before their matchup at 8:00 PM ET on Thursday at Xcel Energy Center.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!